 But that might be you.
 You and your colleagues may be the ones currently tasked with uncovering layers of bias at your company and determining how to eradicate them from your practices.

 The pressure is on.
 With everything going on in the world today, particularly in large cities, companies are on the line to say something; do something; change.
-That’s why corporate diversity and inclusion initiatives are popping up at your organization (hopefully), in your social feeds, and topping your inboxes.
+That’s why corporate diversity and inclusion initiatives are popping up at your organisation (hopefully), in your social feeds, and topping your inboxes.

 Inaction is part of the problem, so I’m excited to see how various corporations are responding to important social issues.
 As a member of the talent community, I know you want to ensure your company is taking the necessary steps to facilitate positive change, too.